ros2/rosbag2/docs/design/repeat_transient_local_messages_during_recording.md

 - If `=N` omitted, default N=1.
 - Only affects recording output (does not change playback).
 - QoS convenience:
-  - If `--repeat-tl` is used and no explicit QoS override exists for that topic, recorder should request Transient Local durability for that subscription (to actually receive the cached sample), consistent with ROS docs.
+  - If `--repeat-transient-local` is used and no explicit QoS override exists for that topic, recorder should request Transient Local durability for that subscription (to actually receive the cached sample), consistent with ROS docs.

 ## Design overview